MichelNivard/MCMSEM/README.md

  - Output column names have changed to be identical to parameter names

 ### Code updates
+ - Update 15-06-2022-torch:
+   - Fixed MCMfit so it now actually works
  - Update 03-06-2022:
    - Fixed an issue causing error with dataframe input.
    - Fixed an issue causing starting values to not be properly assigned to a-parameters with >1 confounding